Skip to content

 31. Total volume (or percentage) sourced for refineries that comes from intermediary traders and/or refiners rather than directly from mills?

-The company reports that only 1.3% of CPO comes from intermediary traders and/or refiners.
+The company reports that 1.3% of CPO comes from intermediary traders and/or refiners.

 • Y